 The Company continues to maintain that Mr. Kokorich's release in the NSA and stock repurchase agreements is effective as to his claims for advancement and indemnification in these litigation matters.
 On August 16, 2022, Mr. Kokorich filed a verified complaint against the Company in the Delaware Court of Chancery (Case.
 No. 2022-0722) seeking indemnification and advancement from the Company.
-Following the Company filing a motion to dismiss this action, on November 14, 2022 Mr. Kokorich filed an amended complaint.
-Additional motions to dismiss and replies were filed and considered at a hearing on February 2, 2023, with an order on the Company's motion to dismiss expected in the coming weeks.
-The Company disputes the allegations in the complaint and intends to vigorously defend the litigation.
+Following the Company filing a motion to dismiss this action, on November 14, 2022, Mr. Kokorich filed an amended complaint.
+Additional motions to dismiss and replies were filed and considered at a hearing on February 2, 2023.
+The Delaware Chancery Court granted the Company's motion to dismiss the Kokorich indemnification claim action on May 15, 2023.
+On June 13, 2023, Kokorich filed a notice of appeal.
+The Company continues to dispute the allegations in the complaint and intends to vigorously defend the litigation on appeal.